graalvm/vscode-extensions/graalvm/index.md

 1. Navigate to Extensions in the left-hand side Activity Bar (or use the _Ctrl+Shift+X_ hot keys combination).
 2. Search for "GraalVM" in the search field.
-3. Once found, press Install.
+3. Once found, click **Install**.
 That action will install the GraalVM Tools for Java extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm).
 4. Reload when required.

 Once installed, notice the "Gr" icon in the Activity Bar on the left.